OECD Minimum Premium Rates

 BTSF Better than sovereign factor.

-The first part with a_i and b_i stems from the ancient times when only sovereign risk was insurable.
-Then c_{i,n} etc. was introduced to accomodate also private buyers.
+The first part with and stems from the ancient times when only sovereign risk was insurable.
+Then etc. was introduced to accomodate also private buyers.
 Therefore the rating is two-fold, for country risk plus for commercial risks.

 Sometimes a letter rating in the style of Credit Rating Agencies seems preferable.
 Unfortunately there is no one-to-one mapping in neither direction.
 We use letter rating only with market benchmarking.